alexander-kastil/advanced-web-tech/demos/readme.md

 ## Developing Containerized Web Apps with Windows Subsystem for Linux 2

-- WSL Introduction & Setup
+- Windows Subsystem for Linux 2 Introduction & Setup
 - Benefits of using WSL
+- Setup frameworks & tools in WSL
+- Configure Docker Desktop
+- Hosting web apps in Containers using NGINX
-- Script based WSL 2 & Docker Configuration
+- Building & Publishing Docker Images
-- Creating and Executing Docker Containers for Web Apps
+- Using docker-compose to build & run multi-container applications
+- Run SQL Server Linux container images with Docker
-- Using Containers to provide a development environment
+- Using devcontainer.json to provide container as a full-featured development environment
-- Hosting Single Page Applications in Containers using NGINX

-## Introduction to Real Time- & Offline Apps
+## Introduction to Real Time- & Progressive Web Apps

 - Use Cases for Real Time Apps
 - Common Real Time Libraries